 Either the owner of an object or an administrator can transfer ownership of an object using the

 ALTER DATABASE <database-name> OWNER TO `<user-name>@<user-domain>.com` ALTER TABLE <table-name> OWNER TO `group_name` ALTER VIEW <view-name> OWNER TO `<user-name>@<user-domain>.com`

 Users and groups

-You must enclose user specifications in backticks (``), not single quotes (‘’).
+You must enclose user specifications in backticks (

 Operations and privileges

-The following table maps SQL operations to the privilege or role required to perform that operation:
+The following table maps SQL operations to the privileges required to perform that operation.